 It is important to review your health insurance coverage to determine if you have acupuncture benefits under your insurance carrier.
 As with our other services at RESTORE, we are unable to bill your insurance but are happy to provide you a superbill.
 You can submit the superbill to your insurance company for possible partial or complete reimbursement if you do have acupuncture benefits.
 Please remember that all insurance carriers are different and we cannot guarantee that they will reimburse any amount for your visit.

-Chinese herbal medicine is the main treatment method within Traditional Chinese Medicine.
+Chinese herbal medicine is one of the main treatment methods within Traditional Chinese Medicine along with acupuncture.
 Chinese herbal medicine is based on an individualized pattern diagnosis as well as a disease diagnosis.
-The patient receives a custom written herbal prescription designed to treat their individual pattern as well as the symptom or disease.
+At RESTORE, our master herbalist formulates personalized custom herbal preparations using high quality powdered herbs for each of our patients designed to treat their individual pattern as well as their symptoms or disease.

 Most of the components of herbal medicine have very low side effects.
 When they are prescribed according to a correct TCM pattern diagnosis, they should have very few, if any, side effects…only beneficial healing results.
 There are a few traditional Chinese herbs that have been found toxic through research and treatments stopped by the FDA.
 Because Dr. Aman is trained in integrative medicine including herbal medications and their side effects with commonly used conventional medications, your acupuncturist and Dr. Aman will work together to discuss herbs that are safe for you to use.

-If you have any further questions that were not addressed in our FAQ section, please let us know by sending an email through the “Contact” page.
-You may also call to have a consultation with one of our practitioners by phone or in person to discuss whether RESTORE Center for Integrative Medicine is the right medical practice for you!
+If you have any further questions that were not addressed in our FAQ section, please let us know by sending an email to info@theRestoreCenter.com.
 We look forward to hearing from you!